Manoppello Image: Material

-Artificially-made image theory
+Artificially-made image

 Most researchers state that, despite fringe claims of divine origins, the face on the veil at Manoppello clearly conforms in appearance to the characteristics of an artificially-made image and that stylistically it is similar to images dating to the Late Middle Ages or early Renaissance.
+A bleaching processes of pheomelanin in byssal threads has been proposed as an alternative to pigment by professor Jan Jaworski.

-During the International Workshop on the Scientific approach to the Acheiropoietos images, held at the ENEA Research Centre of Frascati in 2010, proponents of the painted image theory said the image (and other related copies) is typical of representations of the human form from a given period, and is imperfectly executed, with numerous stylised features, showing that the artist either did not understand, or did not wish to comply with the basic principles of proportion that apply to realistic renderings of the human form apart from some features, such as the crooked nose, which might show the beaten, bruised and human Christ that people would expect to see in an actual divine image.
+During the International Workshop on the Scientific approach to the Acheiropoietos images, held at the ENEA Research Centre of Frascati in 2010, proponents said the image (and other related copies) is typical of representations of the human form from a given period, and is imperfectly executed, with numerous stylised features, showing that the artist either did not understand, or did not wish to comply with the basic principles of proportion that apply to realistic renderings of the human form apart from some features, such as the crooked nose, which might show the beaten, bruised and human Christ that people would expect to see in an actual divine image.

 A further objection, advanced by Ian Wilson, is that because the image does not bear a familial resemblance to known copies (see above), it cannot be the version of the Veronica that was venerated in the Middle Ages.
 Paul Badde, journalist for the German newspaper Die Welt, in his 2010 book The Face of God, differs with Wilson's statements, comparing images he claims were made before 1608 of an open-eyed and open-mouthed man just like the Manoppello image.

-More recent study
+Other investigations

-A 2018 study described the image as appearing on thin linen had altered over time by mechanical movement of the linen fibres.
+A 2018 study by De Caro et al., described the image as appearing on thin linen had altered over time by mechanical movement of the linen fibres, and that the linen fibres themselves are probably cemented by starch.
 The same group also concluded that possible retouching painting had occurred to the linen.

-After further studies, the group concluded in 2019 that the image may be historically related to the shroud of Turin and can be superimposed upon it.
+After further studies, the same group concluded in 2019 that the image may be historically related to the shroud of Turin and can be superimposed upon it.

 In 2020 they also theorised that the Veil of Manoppello and the Veronica’s Veil could be the same object and also came to the following conclusions: